Herb of the Month:

 Medicinal applications

-Saponins in sarsaparilla have been found to aid in the binding and disposal of circulating endotoxins(e.g. lipopolysaccharide, LPS).
-Sarsaparilla may also enhance hormonal catabolism.
+- Saponins in sarsaparilla have been found to aid in the binding and disposal of circulating endotoxins(e.g. lipopolysaccharide, LPS).
+Sarsaparilla may also enhance hormonal catabolism. - In practice: